bootcoding-developer/bootcoding-project-practice/projects/user-command-app/README.md

 # Design User Management system using Command Line Interface (CLI)

 ## Features
   - Create User using command as create
     - Provide user attributes
+      - -n for name
+      - -p for phone
+      - -a for address
-    - as -n for name, -p for phone, -a for address, -e for email id
+      - -e for email id

   - Read User using command as read
     - Provide user attributes
       - -n for name, read user by name
       - -i for id, read user by id
-        - p for phone, read user by phone
+      - --all get all users

   - Delete User using command as delete
     - Provide user attributes
-        - -n for name, delete user by name
       - -i for id, delete user by id

   - Update Action
+    - Provide user attributes
+      - i for id, update user by id
+      - -f fieldName
+      - -v value of that field

+We will use SOLID Design Principles to design User Management System using Command Line Interface (CLI)

 Break Down
 - action